Privacy Policy

 • To produce reports for NSF and other funding or advisory bodies.

-• For any other purpose, which we disclose to users in a specific privacy notice.
+• For any other purpose, which ACCESS discloses to users in a specific privacy notice.

-ACCESS shares some of the information it collects as part of demonstrating the stewardship of federal funds and to help assess the impact of the integrated cyberinfrastructure.
+ACCESS shares some of the information it collects as required to demonstrate stewardship of federal funds granted to the project and to help assess the impact of the integrated cyberinfrastructure.

 6.1 ACCESS User Profile